ember-learn/deprecation-app/content/ember/v3/ember-built-in-components-legacy-arguments.md

 Passing the `@tagName` argument to <LinkTo> is deprecated.
 Using a <div>
 element for navigation is not recommended as it creates issues with assistive technologies.
 Remove this argument to use the default <a> element.
-In the rare cases that calls for using a different element, refactor to use the router service inside a custom event handler instead.
+In the rare cases that call for using a different element, refactor to use the router service inside a custom event handler instead.
 ```